-If a student's financial obligations are in default (defined as not paying a financial obligation within 30 days of the due date), Cummings Graduate Institute may declare the entire balance due without further notice and require full payment immediately.
-Failure to pay the unpaid balance within ten (10) days may result in any or all of the following:
+If a student's financial obligations are in default (defined as not paying a financial obligation within 30 calendar days of the due date), Cummings Graduate Institute may declare the entire balance due without further notice and require full payment immediately.
+Failure to pay the unpaid balance within ten (10) calendar days of delinquent notice may result in any or all of the following:

-- Access to the Learning Management System (LMS) removed until balance has been paid - Denial of registration, transcripts, diplomas, grades, and graduation - Assignment of the account for collection - Reporting the delinquent account status to a credit bureau - Financial dismissal from Cummings Graduate Institute

-In the event a student account is delinquent, Cummings Graduate Institute, as well as outside agencies working on its behalf, have the right to communicate with the student via email and/or phone regarding an outstanding balance.
-When an account is turned over for collection, the student is obligated to pay Cummings Graduate Institute's collection expenses.
+- Access to the Learning Management System (LMS) removed until balance has been paid - Denial of registration, transcripts, diplomas, grades, and graduation - Financial lock placed on student account in Student Information System, Populi - Assignment of the account for collection - Reporting the delinquent account status to a credit bureau - Financial dismissal from Cummings Graduate Institute an account is turned over for collection, the student is obligated to pay Cummings Graduate Institute's collection expenses.
 If a lawsuit or other action is filed, litigation falls under Arizona state jurisdiction and the student agrees to pay Cummings Graduate Institute's attorney's fees as fixed by the trial court.
 If any party appeals any part of the trial court's decision, the student agrees to pay Cummings Graduate Institute's attorney's fees for the appeal as fixed by the appellate court.